GoogleCloudPlatform/public-datasets-pipelines/README.md

 # Best Practices

+- When naming BigQuery columns, always use snakecase and lowercase.
 - When provisioning resources for pipelines, a good rule-of-thumb is one bucket per dataset, where intermediate data used by various pipelines (under that dataset) are stored in distinct paths under the same bucket.
 For example:

   ```